- Good looks

 The 2021 Sportage complements good safety scores with good standard safety features and climbs up our safety scale to earn an 8.

 Here’s the math involved: Federal testers gave the Sportage a five-star overall score, but gave the Sportage four stars for front- and rollover-crash protection.
-The IIHS gave the Sportage a Top Safety Pick award in 2020 thanks to its top “Good” ratings on all its crash tests, and a “Superior” rating for front crash prevention with another vehicle (front pedestrian crash prevention was rated as “Advanced”).
+The IIHS gave the Sportage a Top Safety Pick award thanks to its top “Good” ratings on all its crash tests, and a “Superior” rating for front crash prevention with another vehicle (front pedestrian crash prevention was rated as “Advanced”).
 Headlight performance in the Sportage varies by trim level, according to the IIHS.
-Most models receive headlights rated as “Acceptable” or “Poor,” although that may change for 2021, pending any retests by the agency.
+Most models receive headlights rated as “Acceptable” or “Poor."

 In addition to good crash-test scores, all Sportages get automatic emergency braking and active lane control as standard equipment.
 Blind-spot monitors, adaptive cruise control, parking sensors, and adaptive cruise control are optional.